 Students currently enrolled in GIS courses or those using GIS software for other coursework in other departments are welcome to use the lab during open-lab hours.
 Please sign in on the sign-in sheet at the back of the lab so we have an idea of who is using the lab.

-For additional questions, please do not hesitate to contact the GIS Lab Manager, Matthew Renault, via e-mail or drop by his office at 339 Kleinpell Fine Arts.
+For additional questions, please do not hesitate to contact the GIS Lab Manager, Matt Millett, via e-mail or drop by his office at 339 Kleinpell Fine Arts.

 Office: 339 KFA